owiwamasa/charlotte_hornets_project/README.md

 - Choose a traditional statistic from in dropdown menu
 - Analyze a chosen team's game-by-game totals and track the change in their season average for a selected statistic
-- Hover over a point on the line graph to view more detail in a custom tooltip
+- Hover over a point on the line graph to view more detail in a tooltip

 <img src='./frontend/src/assets/Images/team-season-trends.png' width='750px' />
 <br />